 Tips on growing tomatoes from seed.
-Covers where to get heirloom seeds, how to sow them, benefits of growing from seed, watering and temperatures, and the best compost to use.
+Covers where to get heirloom seeds, how to sow them, the benefits of growing from seed, watering and temperatures, and the best compost to use.
 Includes two instructional videos.

 Contrary to what it might seem, it’s not difficult to grow tomatoes, even from seed.
 This is the first in a series of pieces I’m sharing this year to help you get started.
 We’ll begin with growing tomatoes from seed.
 Later pieces will cover pricking out, planting out, tomato plant nutrition, staking, harvesting, and preserving tomatoes.

-Grow from plants or from seed
+Grow tomatoes from plants or from seed

 Most people grow their tomatoes from small plants that they purchase in spring.
-They’re common enough to find both at your local garden centre or even online.
+They’re common enough to find both at your local garden center or even online.
 It’s perfectly fine to start this way and can save a lot of time if you’re running late.

-I’ve had plants off a friend who grows tomatoes commercially and have also been sent tiny plug plants from a seed company.
+I’ve had plants from a friend who grows tomatoes commercially and has also been sent tiny plug plants from a seed company.
 I also start tomato plants from cuttings and overwinter them and grow tomatoes from seed.
-Each method has its time and place but there are some real benefits to starting with seed.
+Each method has its time and place, but there are some real benefits to starting with seed.
 Seeds cost less than plants, are fun to grow since they can be sown so early in the year, and there’s an astonishing variety to grow.

 Benefits of growing tomatoes from seed